-This course is intended to provide students with a sound understanding of a number of areas of environmental law with a focus on those areas which have undergone significant transformation in recent years or which hold the potential for change in coming years.
-The course considers recent developments in environmental law and new approaches and strategies which are emerging to address environmental issues.
-The areas of focus include international environmental law, Federal/State relations within Australia regarding environmental regulation, pollution control strategies and environmental decision making and dispute resolution.
+This course is intended to provide students with a sound understanding of a number of areas of environmental law with a focus on those areas which have undergon significant transformation in recent years or which hold the potential for change in coming years.
+The course considers recent developments in environmental law and new

-Issues adressed in the course include: developments in international environmental law such as the United Nations Conference on Environment and Development, the Climate Change Convention and the Biodiversity Convention, the effectiveness of such developments and their impact on Australia; pollution control and new regulatory approaches such as fiscal methods of control, tradeable pollution permits and prosecution guidelines; intergovernmental relations in Australia regarding the environment and recent events such as the Intergovernmental Agreement on the Environment and the creation of the National Protection Authority; and environmental dispute resolution including recent developments regarding judicial decision making and formalisedmediation procedures.
+Issues adressed in the course include: developments in international environmental law such as the United Nations Conference on Environment and Development, the Climate Change Convention and the Biodiversity Convention, the effectiveness of such developments and their impact on Australia: pollution control and new regulatory approaches such as fiscal methods of control, tradeable pollution permits and prosecution guidelines; intergovernmental relations in Australia regarding the environment and recent events such as the Intergovernmental Agreement on the Environment and the creation of the National Protection Authority; and environmental dispute resolution including recent developments regarding judicial decision making and formalisedmediation procedures.